 Review the definitions below and select the most appropriate stage for your solution.
-Though you are able submit a solution at Concept-stage, please note that MIT Solve is not able to support Concept-stage solutions, and therefore Concept-stage solutions will not be reviewed or selected as Solver teams.
-We also hope that you will apply to a future Challenge when your solution is further developed.
+Please note that MIT Solve is not able to support Concept-stage solutions, and therefore Concept-stage solutions will not be reviewed or selected as Solver teams.
+We hope that you will apply to a future Challenge when your solution is further developed.
 Be honest about your stage - we accept solutions across stages, including prototypes and pilots; exaggerating your progress can affect your chances of selection.

-- Concept: An idea being explored and researched for its feasibility to build a product, service, or business model, including prototypes under development.
-Until the solution has a functioning prototype, we would still consider it a Concept. - Prototype: An initial working version of a solution that may be in the process of getting initial feedback or testing with users (i.e. running a pilot).
+• Concept: An idea being explored and researched for its feasibility to build a product, service, or business model, including prototypes under development.
+Until the solution has a functioning prototype, we would still consider it a Concept.

+- Prototype: An initial working version of a solution that may be in the process of getting initial feedback or testing with users (i.e. running a pilot).
 If for-profit, a solution that has raised little or no investment capital.
 Until the solution transitions from testing to consistent availability, we would still consider it a Prototype.
 (Often 0 users/direct beneficiaries) - Pilot: The solution has been launched in at least one community, but is still iterating on design or business model.
 If for-profit, is generally working to gain traction and may have completed a fundraising round with investment capital.
 (Often 10+ users/direct beneficiaries) - Growth: An established solution available in one or more communities with a consistent design and approach, ready for further growth in multiple communities or countries.
 If for-profit, has generally completed at least one formal investment round (Seed stage or later).
 If nonprofit, has an established set of donors and/or revenue streams. - Scale: A standard solution operating in many communities or multiple countries and is prepared to scale significantly by improving efficiency.
 If for-profit, has likely raised at least a Series A investment round.

 Please share details about why you selected the stage above.
-(Required)
+(Required) {Word limit = 200}

 What have you built and tested so far?
-How many customers or beneficiaries have you served?
 Please focus this answer on what you've accomplished so far, not what you plan to do.